 The School of Family Life labs provide a setting where students can interact with others who share their passion and receive instruction from professors who have many years of experience and specialized training.
 Student teaching assistants provide valuable help and are also trained to be independent instructors through a faculty mentoring process.

-The skills and attitudes students develop in the classroom and as teaching instructors will be assets in home and community settings in a wide variety of ways.
+The skills and attitudes students develop in the classroom and as teaching instructors will be assets in a wide variety of ways such as entrepreneurial employment in the clothing industry and home and community settings.
 These skills will assist families to be wise and provident as they feed and clothe their families and be useful tools in and of themselves throughout life.
 Cooking and sewing skills contribute to fulfilling personal development needs and bring art, culture, and enjoyment to others.
 They produce joy in the simple act of doing them for the individual who loves them.
 They provide avenues for income generation or serve as a stepping stone for employment.
 They enlarge abilities to gather, nurture, teach, and model.
 They expand and protect the nature and sanctity of family life.